-- The major problem with upgrades is version incompatibility between upgrades.
+- The major problem with upgrades is version incompatibility.
 Elasticsearch supports rolling upgrades only between minor versions.
 You need to make sure to go through the official documentation to see if your cluster can support a rolling upgrade, otherwise a complete reindexing is required.

-- Elasticsearch continuously removes or deprecates some of the features with every release, so keep an eye on the change logs of each version before planning an upgrade.
+- Elasticsearch continuously removes or deprecates some of its features with every release, so keep an eye on the change logs of each version before planning an upgrade.

 - While doing a rolling upgrade, it is important to disable shard allocation before stopping a node and enable the shard allocation when node is upgraded and restarted.
 This process helps in avoiding unnecessary IO load in the cluster.